ably77/istio-ambient-argocd-quickstart/kind-quickstart/README.md

 ## Introduction
 How long does it take to configure your first local development environment, sidecarless Service Mesh, and GitOps workflow?

 How about 15 minutes?
-Give us that much time and we’ll give you an ephemeral testbed to explore the benefits of the new architecture mode in Istio, deploy a few applications, and validate zero-trust with zero-effort!
+Give us that much time and we’ll give you an ephemeral testbed to explore the benefits of the new architecture mode in Istio, deploy a few applications, and validate zero-trust with minimal effort!
 We’ll host all of this on a local kind cluster to keep the setup standalone and as simple as possible.

+## Purpose of this Tutorial
+The main goal of this tutorial is to showcase how Istio Ambient architecture components can be integrated into a GitOps workflow, with Argo CD being our tool of choice.
+We'll guide you through the installation of Argo CD, Gloo Platform, Istio Ambient, and then validate that service-to-service communication is automatically secured using mTLS.

 Would you prefer to perform this exercise on a public cloud rather than a local KinD cluster?
 Then check out these alternative versions of this post: